How Long Does It Take To Make An App?

 How to ensure success of your mobile app after launch

 After your app becomes available in the app stores, monitor its usage through mobile analytics platforms and track Key Performance Indicators (KPIs) for measuring your app’s success.
 Frequently check crash reports, or other user reported issues.

-Encourage users to provide you with feedback and suggestions for your app.
-Prompt support for end-users and frequently patching the app with improvements will be vital to keeping users engaged.
+Encourage users to provide your company with feedback and suggestions for your app.
+Prompt support for end-users and, if necessary, frequently patching the app with improvements will be vital to keeping users engaged.
 Unlike web apps where patch releases can be available to app users instantly, mobile app updates will have to go through the same submission and review process as the initial submission.
-Moreover, with native mobile apps, you have to continually stay on top of technology advancements and routinely update your app for new mobile devices and OS platform.
+Moreover, with native mobile apps, you have to continually stay on top of technology advancements and routinely update your app for new mobile devices and OS platforms.

 How long does it take to make an app?

 The answer depends on functionality and other aspects, just as the time needed to build a mass-produced economy car is not the same as a handmade luxury vehicle.
 The project scope is vastly different for a low complexity mobile app, or one that is moderate complexity or high.